KiteAB/.config/README.md

 ##### Hint: My system is Arch Linux, if your system is ubuntu or fedora, you maybe can't use this config.

-And, please don't put these file to your ~/.config folder, because some folders(eg. .vim .zshrc) can't apply config if you put these folder(s) to .config folder.
+And, please don't put these file to your ~/.config folder, because some folders(eg. .vim) can't apply config if you put these folder(s) to .config folder.

 ---